afourney/pyra/README.md

     -----------------------------------------------------------------
     A ..
 B              Extent that starts with A and ends with B A > B               Extent A contains extent B
-    A < B               Extent A contain is contained in extent B
+    A < B               Extent A is contained in extent B

     More operators will be implemented in the future.
 With these 3, we can do a lot (see below)